MicrosoftDocs/azure-docs/articles/dedicated-hsm/overview.md

 ### Full Administrative Control

-As well as single tenant devices, many customers require full administrative control and sole access for administrative purposes.
+As well as single tenant devices, many customers require full administrative control, and sole access for administrative purposes.
 Once provisioned, only that customer has any administrative or application level access to the device.
-Microsoft will have no administrative control after the customer’s first access which requires change changing the password.
-From that point the customer is a true single-tenant with full administrative control and application management capability.
-Microsoft does maintain a monitor level access (not an admin role) for telemetry via serial port connection covering hardware monitors such as temperature, power supply health and fan health.
-The customer is free to disable this if required, but would then not receive proactive health alerts from Microsoft.
+Microsoft will have no administrative control after the customer’s first access, which requires change changing the password.
+From that point, the customer is a true single-tenant with full administrative control and application management capability.
+Microsoft does maintain a monitor level access (not an admin role) for telemetry via serial port connection covering hardware monitors such as temperature, power supply health, and fan health.
+The customer is free to disable this if needed, but would then not receive proactive health alerts from Microsoft.

 ### High Performance